 People that I met in Winchester were from all over the world.
 I befriended with several Spanish guys, Germans, Italians and, of course, British.
 Some of my friends were also from Brazil, the Philippines, Nepal, Pakistan and even Syria.

 Naturally, not all of them were close to me.
 However, it doesn’t change the fact that I could learn a lot from them.
 Well, think about how much you really know about, for example, the Philippines or Nepal?
 I didn’t know that much and I’m really happy that I could get to know their country a little.

 Most of them were much older than me.

 Back then, I didn’t really like it.
 Now I appreciate the fact that I met more people who were not necessarily my age.
 For example, Heliana, who is probably the most positive person I have ever met.
 So far, I am surprised that a woman who is 48 years old, behaves like a twenty-year-old.
 I consider this as a great thing, of course!
 She even went shopping with me on my penultimate day in the UK.

 There were more amazing people.
 My host dad’s mother whose husband fought in the Warsaw Uprising.
 My neighbour from Philipines, who was telling me about their political situation.
 Parents of my host mom – a former diplomat and an author of over a dozen books about gardening.
 An elderly gentleman whose hobby was to learn languages – so I helped him with Polish.
 And many others, sometimes ordinary, but extremely warm people, thanks to whom this adventure was also “educational”.

 To sum up

 I can’t believe that it’s been almost 3 years since I took a part in the Au Pair program.
 Looking at this post right now, I feel like so many things have changed.
-Something that used to scare me back then is something natural right.
-Actually, thanks to Au Pair I could manage a lot.
+Something that used to scare me back then is quite natural right.
+Thanks to Au Pair I could manage a lot.
+Incredible, huh?